Prepare for Arrival

 How should we get from the airport to Eckerd?

 Both airports also offer rental car services.
-Tampa International has five rental car companies which are located on the property: Avis, Budget, Dollar, Hertz, Enterprise, and Thrifty.
-Other companies (including Alamo and National) have rental offices off property and require a shuttle from the baggage claim area.
-A full listing can be found on the airport web site.
-St. Petersburg/Clearwater airport offers service from the following rental car companies: Alamo, Avis, Budget, Enterprise, Hertz, National, and Payless.
-Please contact the rental car companies to determine which are located on airport property.
+Tampa International has sixteen rental car companies located on the property: Avis, Budget, Payless, Zipcar; Enterprise, Alamo, National; Hertz, Dollar, Thrifty; Ace; Advantage; E-Z; Executive; Fox; Sixt.
+St. Petersburg/Clearwater airport offers service from the following rental car companies: Alamo, Avis, Budget, Enterprise, Hertz and National.

 Right off of Interstate 275, Eckerd’s campus is easy to find!
 For specific driving directions, utilize Google Maps here.

-Uber is a downloadable app for users on Android, Apple iOS, and Windows Phones.
-Uber connects riders with drivers using their phone’s GPS capabilities and provides users with a reliable, safe form of transportation.
-Use their website to get a fare estimate to see what it might cost you here.
+Uber and Lyft are downloadable apps for users on Android, Apple iOS, and Windows Phones.
+Uber and Lyft connect riders with drivers using their phone’s GPS capabilities and provides users with a reliable, safe form of transportation.
+Use their website to get a fare estimate to see what it might cost you.

 When should we arrive and depart and where should we stay?

-Although you will not be able to move into your residence hall until Autumn Term check in, many families choose to arrive early and stay in the area.
-They enjoy the extra time to rest and recharge before registration and move-in begin as well as pick up any last-minute items not purchased at home.
-As Autumn Term will be under way, families will leave either on the afternoon of Saturday, August 13 or Sunday, August 14.
-Please consult the parent schedule for specific details.
+Although you will not be able to move into your residence hall until check in, many families choose to arrive early and stay in the area.
+They enjoy the extra time to rest and recharge before check-in as well as to pick up any last-minute items not purchased at home.

-If you plan to be in the area longer than a couple of nights, we would recommend that you consider renting a condominium or house as the cost may be equal or less than many nights in a hotel and it would provide a full kitchen and more space.
-The following real estate agencies provide rental information for the local area.
+If you plan to be in the area longer than a couple of nights, we would recommend that you consider renting a condominium or house as the cost may be equal to or less than many nights in a hotel and it would provide a full kitchen and more space.
+Feel free to use Airbnb or Vrbo for rentals.

-You may not move into the residence halls until Friday, August 12th.
-If you will be driving to St. Petersburg and anticipate that you will have items to store for a few days, please contact Spare Room Mini Storage, Inc. Their phone number is (727) 866-9357.
+You may not move into the residence halls until your assigned check-in date and time.
+If you will be driving to St. Petersburg and anticipate that you will have items to store for a few days, please contact Spare Room Mini Storage, Inc. Their phone number is 727.866.9357.

 International student?
 Please have a look at this pre-arrival checklist we put together just for you.